SantyagoSeaman/GettingAndCleaningDataCourseProject/CodeBook.md

 ## Preparatory steps

-Before launch the script `run_alaysis.R` you have to unpack archive with data to directory `./data/`
+Before launch the script `run_alaysis.R` you have to unpack archive with data to root directory of project

 ## Tranformation steps